 A conference branded presentation template is available for download and please note, use of the template is optional.

 As with physical events, live interaction is essential to the success of virtual events and we are asking every presenter to be available during their session for live Q&A via text chat within the platform.
 This will provide added value to the audience and create more of an ‘event’ experience.
-Please ensure you have set aside 5–7 minutes within your allotted presentation time for questions that you will be able to answer within the system’s chat tool.
+Please ensure you have set aside 5–7 minutes within your allotted presentation time for questions that you will be able to answer within the system’s chat tool and over the phone bridge, once the pre-record session is over.

 If you are concerned about your timezone and how that could impact the live Q&A portion of your session, we will do our best to reschedule your session slot to a time that is convenient for you.
 If you are not comfortable with the idea of a live Q&A, or cannot participate “live,” please contact us immediately.